mixaboo/purpleSchoolHW/README.md

 ✅ 1.
 Create a new field in Room module for saving pictures of rooms - it should be a array of URLs.
 ✅ 2.
 Create a new Files module for hosting new pictures, create a method for uploading and returning to FE.
 ✅ 3.
 Use Sharp lib for converting pictures to 500 px with saving proportions.

+---

+## The eighth task (23/07/2025)

+✅ 1.
+Connect Telegraf to the project
+✅ 2.
+Send notification to TG chat when someone book/cancel the room with information: name and phone number of the user.